Cold Heart (Pnau remix): Music video and promotion

 To accompany the release, a music video for "Cold Heart (Pnau remix)" premiered to John's official YouTube channel on 13 August 2021.
 Created in the isolation of the pandemic, Raman Djafari of Blink Ink directed the animated and imaginative video with the aspiration of crafting a galaxy "full of celebration, dance and joy".
 Gareth Owen and Josef Byrne produced the video with the characters of John and Lipa being designed by Seo Young.
-The video traces the adventure of John and Lipa, portrayed as animated characters, together with four claymation-described 3D characters that dance to disco music, as they explore through colorful and nature-filled galaxies and psychedelic landscapes.
+The video traces the adventure of John and Lipa, portrayed as animated characters, together with four claymation-described 3D characters that dance to disco music, as they explore colorful and nature-filled galaxies and psychedelic landscapes.
 In a sequence, the use of hand-drawn 2D elements enhances the visual frames, imparting an ethereal atmosphere to the animation.
 One of the dancers draws a shooting star in the sky, while flying fish appear to radiate from the movements of their dancing shoes.
 At the same time, towering flowers with eyes emerge and envelop the dancers, imbuing them with a sense of nature.
-There is also psychedelic countryside sequence featuring flowers with puckered petals that sway in time with the music, and clouds that are fashioned into the shapes of unicorns and castles.
-The animated charactes bring their journey to a close by joining John and Lipa in an dance celebration at a garden party located on one side of the Milky Way.
+There is also a psychedelic countryside sequence featuring flowers with puckered petals that sway in time with the music, and clouds fashioned into the shapes of unicorns and castles.
+The animated characters bring their journey to a close by joining John and Lipa in a dance celebration at a garden party located on one side of the Milky Way.
 John Russell from Grazia expressed his admiration for the video, while characterising it as "gorgeous" and highlighting its animation theme.
 Robledo for Gay Times referred to the video as "stunning" and deemed it to be "a fun and mind-blowing experience".
-Paulina Vales of the Honey Pop declared the video as the year's "most iconic animated video" and commended its aesthetics and fashion, writing that "[John and Lipa brought] us joy we were missing in our life".
+Paulina Vales of The Honey Pop declared the video as the year's "most iconic animated video" and commended its aesthetics and fashion, writing that "[John and Lipa brought] us joy we were missing in our life".

 While being streamed by American streaming platform Disney+, John and Lipa performed "Cold Heart (Pnau remix)" live at Dodger Stadium in Los Angeles as part of the former's Farewell Yellow Brick Road world tour on 20 November 2022.
 Three remixes of the song, including a rendition by German disc jockey Claptone and American disc jockey the Blessed Madonna, accompanied the single's release between September and October 2021.
 The rendition by the Blessed Madonna marked the second time that she had remixed a song from Lipa, following the remix of "Levitating" (2020).
 Samantha Reis from We Rave You gave a favorable assessment of the remix, stating that it took the already "club-ready beat" and elevated its "clubby vibe" to the maximum.
 Ariel King for Dancing Astronaut also positively commented that the remix "fits neatly into a sparkling club atmosphere while maintaining Lipa's disco aesthetic".
 The remix was accompanied by a visualiser video as a remix of the official music video, displaying animated eyes and fantastical creatures.